Jean Roy (Huguenot)

-Jean Roy, whose Provençal name was more probably Jean Rey, was a winegrower of Vaudois origin, settled in Lourmarin in the Luberon who emigrated to South Africa in 1688.
+Jean Roy, whose Provençal name was more probably Jean Rey, was a winegrower of Vaudois origin, settled in Lourmarin in the Luberon who emigrated to Dutch Cape Colony in 1688.

 Biography

 Three years after the revocation of the Edict of Nantes, Jean Roy fled France and joined the Huguenots of South Africa, in the region of Franschhoek, near Stellenbosch and Cape Town, where he founded the domain of L'Ormarins.

 Jean and his brother Jacques Roy came from the village of Lourmarin, in the Vaucluse.
 They embarked in Rotterdam aboard the Berg China, with Pierre Joubert, a huguenot from La Motte-d'Aigues, 10 kilometres from Lourmarin, and arrived in Cape Town six weeks later, on 4 August 1688.

 Two others of the first 178 Huguenots of South Africa came from Lourmarin, Jeanne Cordier and Jeanne Mille.
 Five came from Cabrières-d'Aigues, ten from La Motte-d'Aigues, four from Lacoste, two from La Roque d'Antheron, one from Sivergues and eleven from Saint-Martin-de-la-Brasque.
 The South African domain of Haute Cabrière is inspired by that of Cabrières-d'Aigues.

 By 1694 he had replanted 4000 Chardonnay plants at the foot of the Drakenstein.

 Jean Roy married Marie-Catherine Lefébure in 1712, who was also from Provence, after a first marriage with Jeanne Jolly.

 His name died out in South Africa, one of his sons having had only two girls.